LaGrangeMtl/neutrino/README.md

  do not require 1 trillion characters length selectors such as "neutrino-base-container-lorem-ipsum-this-is-long-for-nothing"

 #####-  Be usable by people with little to no knowledge in JavaScript :
-> This means that almost every setting will be changeable through the markup if you wish so.
-Though it is easier and produces less messy markup to do so in JavaScript.
-Therefore, Neutrino will look for settings defined by Javascript.
-If it does not find any, it will look for markup-defined settings and if there aren't any, it will use the default settings.
+> This means that every single setting will be changeable through a simple object.
+Therefore, Neutrino will look for settings defined by the user.
+If it does not find any, it will use the default settings.
 I do not want the markup to become messy, and therefore encourage you to learn a bit of JavaScript, to make it easier to learn and make Neutrino work in the most efficient way for your project.

 #####-  Be usable with and without jQuery, and also as an AMD module :
 > To speed up development, I will be starting Neutrino with jQuery, and later on make a version of it that is not